 The warranty is really important to everyone with a pair of headphones.
 Since these technological products can easily have manufacturer errors, you should consider looking for a warranty that is added.

-The warranty will show you confidence from the manufacturer and having confidence from them will make a massive difference.
+The warranty will show you confidence in the manufacturer and having confidence in them will make a massive difference.
 Most of the top brands all have decent warranties that are included to offer you value for your money.